 Force on force training is another essential training technique that should be utilized by any facility that claims to prepare you for prevailing in life-threatening encounters.
 Utilizing airsoft firearm replicas that mimic the size, shape, weight, and operation of the actual firearms, BullsEye students participate in scenarios that involve gunfights with opponents.
 Stress is introduced in the exercises, to provide the experience of dealing with an armed threat while adrenaline is pumping and sensory abilities are impaired.
 Practicing under these conditions is essential and should be part of the content for any comprehensive advanced course.

 Another important consideration that has to be included in advanced tactical firearms training is that the student to instructor ratio must be low.
 Preferably, no more than four or five students should be instructed at the same time by the same instructor, with the assistance of additional range attendants.
 Such a low student to instructor ratio is the policy of BullsEye for all courses.
-Other firearms training facilities instruct more students, as many as 20 or 30 at the same time.
+Other firearms training facilities instruct more students, as many as 20 or 30 per certified instructor at the same time.
 No matter how good the instructors, this ratio will result in less being learned and retained.
 Just ask any school teacher about class sizes.

 We strive to provide courses at BullsEye that have quality content with affordable rates.
 Our rates are typically 20-50% less than our competitors.
 Our CCW renewal course is only $65.00, less than most local competitors.
 Our intermediate and advanced handgun and rifle courses are $180.00 each per student, with discounts for two or more students.
 Nationwide, competitors charge $300 to $600 per student for a comparable course content, with many more students per class.
 We keep our courses convenient and affordable so that you can take several courses and develop your skills further for the same cost of one course from competitors.